sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "*Funny you should ask!
 No.*" Snatcher glanced toward DJ Grooves, who had put his glasses back on so he could read it better. "*Why don't you go ahead and read it out for him... 'darlin'.*"

 Grooves glanced up at him, raising an eyebrow.
 Then, he looked back to the contract paper and read.
 "We the undersigned, hereby agree to form a temporary alliance for the sole purpose of encouraging- ... ah, that..."
-He paused to show Conductor the alien text Snatcher had carefully written out. "...hereby referred to as 'Hat Kid', to continue to live amongst us on Earth.
-The alliance will form upon signing, and will last until the apparent success or failure of the alliance's purpose."
+He paused to show Conductor the alien text Snatcher had carefully written out - the approximation of the kid's name. "...hereby referred to as 'Hat Kid', to continue to live amongst us on Earth.
+The alliance will form between its signatories upon signing, and will last until the apparent success or failure of the alliance's purpose."

 "*Thank you.
 Happy, old man?*" Snatcher eyed the Conductor with a grin.